A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 - Support multiple brands using email signatures

-What you may not like: Where SaaS companies are offering multiple pricing plans to cater to the needs of different business sizes, SupportBee offers just two plans.
+What you may not like: Where SaaS companies offer multiple pricing plans to cater to the needs of different business sizes, SupportBee offers just two plans.

 Price: Starts at $13/user/month

-- Receive notifications when your email is delivered and when it is opened
+- Track when an outbound email is delivered and opened

 Front offers a robust ‘Universal Inbox’ for all your emails, SMS texts, chats, tweets, and more.
 You can keep all incoming customer communications well organized and actionable in just one platform.